SupremeDemonic/W101-Dmg-Calc/README.md

 This is meant to be a faster way to calculate damage rather than use buttons or clicking around.

+Still working on calculating more than one blade and trap, if you have an idea let me know!

 -------------------------------------------------------------------------
 Create a file in the same directory called 'Wizard101 Spells History.txt'